BadMagic100/TheRealJournalRando/README.md

   highly recommended reading whether you are developer using these in your own mod or a player using the randomizer connection.**
-* [Logic Info](#Logic-Info) explains details of how logic works in the randomizer connection, including a few quirks that may not be immediately obvious. **This sections is highly recommended reading before playing the randomizer connection.**
+* [Logic Info](#Logic-Info) explains details of how logic works in the randomizer connection, including a few quirks that may not be immediately obvious. **This section is highly recommended reading before playing the randomizer connection.**
 * [Settings](#Settings) explains the various settings available in the randomizer connection in more detail.